It’s a new age for lawyers. Simply providing great legal counsel isn’t enough any more (some would argue it never really was).

 When you’re a technology rockstar law firm, using great technology is not a point solution, appropriate only for certain matters.
 It’s a soup-to-nuts approach to building a successful practice and getting more business done in a more efficient manner.

 The average American looks at their cellphone over a 100 times a day.
-The glory of personal and business technologies that have shrunk our world and accelerated the movement of information in 2014, have also caused a rise in complexity in the law.
+The glory of personal and business technologies that have shrunk our world and accelerated the movement of information have also caused a rise in complexity in the law.
 More data.
 More filetypes.
 More discovery.